You do not have to have an account or join Facebook to view the photos.

 501 E. Spring Street

 ILR needs your help!

 As state support for universities progressively declined and necessitated extensive institution-wide belt-tightening, ILR was forced to become self-supporting as of July 1, 2011.
-By virtue of being part of Miami University’s Office of Lifelong Learning, ILR continues to receive services (e.g. classroom space, accounting, registration, etc.) and price breaks on equipment and supplies; but operating costs are rising and we are responsible for paying salary and benefits for the staff support we receive.
+By virtue of being part of Miami University’s Global Initiatives, ILR continues to receive services (e.g. classroom space, accounting, registration, etc.) and price breaks on equipment and supplies; but operating costs are rising and we are responsible for paying salary and benefits for the staff support we receive.

 To help ensure ILR’s future, please consider supporting ILR with your tax-deductible gift and/or by enrolling in the Kroger Community Rewards Program.
 Every little bit helps guarantee that ILR will continue to serve a much-valued need in the community.
 Please click on the tabs below for additional information.
 Thank you for your interest in supporting ILR.

 It's easy to help ILR through the Kroger Community Rewards program, a no-cost, no-sell fundraiser.
 Once registered, with just a swipe of your regular Kroger Plus card, Kroger will donate a percentage (up to 4%) of your total purchases to ILR.
 With only minimal effort on your part (a few minutes to register your card's affiliation to ILR) you can help us offset our expenses. .

 It's easy...just shop, swipe your card, and earn for ILR!

 April is re-enrollment month for the Kroger Community Rewards program.
 Those using their Kroger Plus card to support ILR will need to re-enroll each year during the month of April to ensure that ILR remains as your charitable organization designation.
 Re-enrollment takes just a minute by following the steps below.